magenta-cuda/alt-w3tc-minify/README.md

 manual minify mode cannot handle templates loaded using the 'template_include' filter.
 I have a [topic](https://wordpress.org/support/topic/problem-in-manual-minify-mode-when-a-plugin-uses-the-filter-template_include/) in the WordPress support forum on this problem.
 I find the response very confusing.
 This problem really does exists and can be verified by reading W3TC's source code.
-See the function Minify_Plugin::get_template() in the file "Minify_Plugin.php" which just duplicates the code in WordPress's wp-includes/template-loader.php except it doesn't include the filter.
+W3TC needs to know the template that WordPress will use.
+The W3TC function Minify_Plugin::get_template() in the file "Minify_Plugin.php" is used to do this and is implemented by duplicating the code in WordPress's wp-includes/template-loader.php.
+Unfortunately it doesn't apply the filter 'template_include' causing it to return the wrong theme if this filter overrides the theme selected by the code in wp-includes/template-loader.php.

 In May 2020 I again checked the code of Minify_Plugin::get_template() for version 0.13.3 of W3TC against the code of template-loader.php for version 5.4.1 of WordPress.
-Minify_Plugin::get_template() is now badly outdated.
+Minify_Plugin::get_template() is now even more out of sync.
 The correct implementation of Minify_Plugin::get_template() is dependent on it being a faithful duplicate of the code in WordPress's wp-includes/template-loader.php.
 This requires W3TC to manual update it everytime WordPress's wp-includes/template-loader.php is updated and this